Lands of Threepwood: Sunnyside of Threepwood

 In 1895 the name Sunnyside of Threepwood is used on the map and the dwelling has increased considerably in size with the oldest section lying to the east.
 The ornamental garden is no longer featured.
 It may be no coincidence that the name 'Sunnyside' is attached to the dwelling as Thomson's map shows that this was the open south facing site of the old bleachfield where the bleached cloth was dried.

 The Weaver's or Threepwood Well

 The Weaver's or Threepwood Well.

 Close to Coldhame Cottage on the verge before the turning to Brownmuir Farm is a rare survival, the Weaver's or Threepwood Well, a freshwater spring that exits the rock in a steady flow that runs into a shallow excavation with a stone border, surrounded by heather, ferns, mosses, wild rose, whortleberry, willow moss, etc. The well was the site of the 'Weaver's Parliament' where the local weavers would meet to discuss business and other matters of importance.
 Lint or flax mills were located nearby and weavers would have been involved in producing the linen that was then bleached at the Sunnyside of Threepwood bleach works.
-The well sits on Threepwood Road which was on the route tp Paisley where the weavers sold most of their finished products.
+The well sits on Threepwood Road which was on the route to Paisley where the weavers sold most of their finished products.